Table of Contents Show

 There are many good reasons for wanting to renovate your NYC apartment.
 You might want to expand to accommodate a growing family; you might be looking to upgrade, modernize, or to increase the property’s value.
-One thing’s for sure if this is your first home renovation project it can feel a bit overwhelming.
-But with good forward planning and the right people for the job it needn’t be.
-Before embarking on your big project consider these tips on how you can make it as smooth as possible.
+One thing’s for sure if this is your first home renovation project, it can feel a bit overwhelming.
+But with good planning and the right people for the job, it needn’t be.
+Before embarking on your big project, consider these tips on how you can make it as smooth as possible.

 Like every big project, you need a well-structured plan if you want things to run smoothly.
 In these days of Pinterest and Instagram, it’s easy to get carried away and fail to differentiate between what you want and what you need.

 Come up with a realistic budget.Come up with a realistic budget.

-When coming up with your budget get at least three quotes for any job in your home and account for any job costing 10-20% more than expected.
-With so many variables involved it will be difficult to work out a strict budget but by calculating the price per square foot you can get a rough estimate.
-Renovations almost always go over budget so have a contingency fund in place to cover unexpected costs.
+When coming up with your budget, get at least three quotes for any job in your home and account for any job costing 10-20% more than expected.
+With so many variables involved, it will be difficult to work out a strict budget, but you can get a rough estimate by calculating the price per square foot.
+Renovations almost always go over budget, so have a contingency fund in place to cover unexpected costs.

 Choose the right contractors.Choose the right contractors.

 Whether your project is a success or not depends to a great extent on the contractors you choose for the job.
 Going with the lowest bid wouldn’t be advisable but neither would the highest bid.
 The important thing is that you do your own research.
 Check that they’re fully licensed and insured and have experience with this type of job.
 Ask to see before and after photos of previous projects and a list of references.